TUD-LecturerRes/DevOps-Labs-24/Lecture02-VersionControl/Lab2-GitHubRemotes/README.md

 ## Step 4: Pulling Changes

-Now you'll learn how to pull changes made on GitHub to your local repository.
+Now you'll learn how to check for changes in the remote repository and pull them to your local repository.

 1. On the GitHub website, navigate to your "PythonGitLab" repository
 2. Click on the "GitBasicsLab.py" file